ernest-bruce/human-internet/internet_plan/internet_plan.md

 · our new perspective on software·development will result in highly·reliable and trustworthy digital·assistants with which we will interact naturally and effortlessly
 &nbsp;

-**Peoples•Foundation,** in its drive to improve the human·condition, will steward projects comprising hardware, software, science, and anthropology to develop humanistic digital·organisms that make the human·internet a reliable, safe, and nurturing environment for humans to interact with other humans, and other types of entities
+**Peoples·Foundation,** in its drive to improve the human·condition, will steward projects comprising hardware, software, science, and anthropology to develop humanistic digital·organisms that make the human·internet a reliable, safe, and nurturing environment for humans to interact with other humans, and other types of entities
 · digital·organisms represent a new playing field for all human activity
-· **Peoples•Foundation** will be this field’s founder and its earliest adopter, ensuring that humans are its main beneficiary
+· **Peoples·Foundation** will be this field’s founder and its earliest adopter, ensuring that humans are its main beneficiary
 &nbsp;
 &nbsp;

 ### open-sourcing  everything
-while most profit·dedicated enterprises focus on amassing a treasure trove of patents to protect their revenue sources—and often to stifle competition—**Peoples•Foundation** and its subsidiaries, including Peoples•ID and Peoples•Cloud, has an *open-source everything* ethos
+while most profit·dedicated enterprises focus on amassing a treasure trove of patents to protect their revenue sources—and often to stifle competition—**Peoples·Foundation** and its subsidiaries, including Peoples·ID and Peoples·Cloud, has an *open-source everything* ethos
 · all innovations developed as part of the goal of improving the human condition are contributed to society to, well, *improve the human condition*

-open·source-dedicated organizations, such as [**Linux Foundation**] [Linux·Foundation] and [**FreeBSD Foundation**] [FreeBSD·Foundation], have humanistic goals that are largely compatible with the goals of Peoples•Foundation
+open·source-dedicated organizations, such as [**Linux Foundation**] [Linux·Foundation] and [**FreeBSD Foundation**] [FreeBSD·Foundation], have humanistic goals that are largely compatible with the goals of Peoples·Foundation
 · they have steadfastly supported the sharing of technologies and innovations with the open·source community, and are good role models to follow
 &nbsp;
 &nbsp;